Cristhan11/Parental_Wifi/docs/PORTAL_CORE_IMPLEMENTATION.md

 4. **Grants** time after quiz/video completion (TimeGrantingService)
 5. **Unblocks** device at all three layers (TimeGrantingService)

 The system uses a three-layer approach (database, network, redirect) for complete control.
-Currently, database layer is fully implemented, while network and redirect layers are stubs that will be completed in later TODOs.
+Currently, database and redirect layers are fully implemented, while network layer (iptables blocking) is pending implementation in TODO #12.

 All code is well-documented and beginner-friendly, making it easy to understand and maintain.